MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

 <b> Upcoming events: </b>
-* I will give a talk at the “MAC-MIGS-Amsterdam/Utrecht Workshop on Scientific Computation, Statistics and PDEs” at CWI
+* 5 Sep 2024: I will give a talk at the “MAC-MIGS-Amsterdam/Utrecht Workshop on Scientific Computation, Statistics and PDEs” at CWI

 <b> Contact information: </b>